sanketsaurav/zc_common/zc_common/remote_resource/README.md

 ## Using JSON API with Django Rest Framework

+zc_common does not contain any dependencies for the related resources at the package level, so make sure that you have `django`, `djangorestframework`, `djangorestframework-jsonapi` installed.

 In order to get the Rest Framework and JSON API working properly, add the following to the bottom of your `settings.py` file:

 ```python